-The process can be a very overwhelmed for first timers, but this step-by-step guide tells you everything you need to know.
+The process can be very overwhelming for first timers, but this step-by-step guide has everything you need to know.

 Step 1: Do your research

-First off, head over to your airlines “Pet Policy” section of their website and learn the terms and conditions regarding pet travel.
-From my personal experience, I would recommend flying with American Airlines.
+First off, head over to your airline's “Pet Policy” section of their website and learn the Terms and Conditions regarding pet travel.
+From my personal experience, I would recommend flying American Airlines.

 American Airlines is the best option for international pet travel.
 First off, you are allowed to take your dog in cabin (medium and small dog-size only.)